On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Hardness mechanisms, problem definitions and previous approaches

-The fundamental challenge of approximation hardness is to find, or rule out the existence of, one or more very deep minima in an exponentially large search space.
-Consequently, optimizing angles based on average energies returned is not expected to improve algorithm performance.
-If the algorithm finds a state in the basin of attraction of the deep minimum, we can likely halt as a successful approximation has been found, but if it does not, sets of angles that return lower energies for random, uncorrelated shallower minima are not expected to improve the probability of reaching states near the deep minimum.
-And again, even if a given subset of extremal problems does exhibit concentration for angle optimization, those angles may not generalize to any other extremal part of parameter space.

-We therefore restrict all of our simulations in this work to linearly increasing total runtime with $N$, and smooth, simple functions to control the relative magnitudes of $H_D$ and $H_P$.
-Unsurprisingly, the best scaling and prefactor choices differ somewhat for QAOA and variations of spectrally folded optimization, and the results here are not optimal for any specific algorithm variation or PPSP subclass, but rather represent a decent choice, found by intuition and trial and error, for a broad set of parameters.
+We thus restrict all of our simulations in this work to employ schedules governed by smooth, simple functions to control the relative magnitudes of $H_D$ and $H_P$.
+Unsurprisingly, the best scaling and prefactor choices differ somewhat for Trotterized AQC (TAQC) and variations of spectrally filtered optimization, and the results here are not optimal for any specific algorithm variation or PPSP subclass, but rather represent a decent choice, found by intuition and trial and error, for a broad set of parameters.